maheshkhanwalkar/NioFlex/README.md

-The NioFlex 'master' branch is where all the active development occurs - there is no 'dev' branch (anymore), so you will need to look at the versions listed below to find out how to checkout the source and/or zoom back in time to the release you want - or just use the pre-made jars (and/or the Maven Central Repository)
+The NioFlex 'master' branch is where all the active development occurs - there is no 'dev' branch (anymore), so you will need to look at the versions listed below to find out how to checkout the source and/or zoom back in time to the release you want - or just use the pre-made jars or the Maven dependencies (see below).

 From time to time, the [NioFlex Version](#version) will change as edits will be collected into "release candidates" These 'rc's will not be pushed to the Maven Central Repository; however, you can git fetch using the release's last commit SHA-1 hash (listed below)